andyt530/MCW-Intelligent-vending-machines/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

 ### Task 4: Invoke pricing model

-1. Within `MainWindow.xaml.cs`, scroll to the end of `UpdateDynamicPrice` and replace `TODO 10` with the following:
+1. Within `MainWindow.xaml.cs`, scroll to the end of `UpdateDynamicPrice` method and replace `TODO 10` with the following:

     ```csharp
     //TODO 10.
 Invoke the actual ML Model